despicablehorror/despicablehorror/README.md

 "They'll say anything about me...
 Except the truth." -Dr. Alto Clef

 "My world, adventures, dreams… You are my everything!" -Pure Vanilla Cookie, Viridescent Daydream

 ❤︎

+`Extras:`

+If you've followed me in hopes I follow you back, sorry hon, that's a no. If I KNOW you, then yes, I will follow you back. ily

+If I'm following someone problematic, please let me know on my ata!

+❤︎